interserver/mailbaby-api-samples/openapi-client/perl/README.md

 # load the models
 use OpenAPIClient::Object::DenyRuleNew;
 use OpenAPIClient::Object::DenyRuleRecord;
+use OpenAPIClient::Object::EmailAddressName;
+use OpenAPIClient::Object::EmailAddressTypes;
-use OpenAPIClient::Object::DenyRuleRecordAllOf;
+use OpenAPIClient::Object::EmailAddressesTypes;
-use OpenAPIClient::Object::EmailAddress;
+use OpenAPIClient::Object::ErrorMessage;
 use OpenAPIClient::Object::GenericResponse;
-use OpenAPIClient::Object::GetMailOrders401Response;
 use OpenAPIClient::Object::GetStats200ResponseInner;
+use OpenAPIClient::Object::MailAttachment;
 use OpenAPIClient::Object::MailBlockClickHouse;
 use OpenAPIClient::Object::MailBlockRspamd;
 use OpenAPIClient::Object::MailBlocks;